Design of Antiferromagnetic Second-order Band Topology with Rotation Topological Invariants in Two Dimensions: Abstract

 \section{Abstract}

 The existence of fractionally quantized topological corner states serves as a key indicator for two-dimensional second-order topological insulators (SOTIs), yet has not been experimentally observed in realistic materials.
-Here, based on first-principles calculations and symmetry arguments, we propose a strategy for achieving SOTI phases with in-gap corner states in (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ films with antiferromagnetic (AFM) order.
-Starting from the prototypical AFM MnBi$_2$Te$_4$ bilayer, we show by an effective lattice model that such SOTI phase originate from the interplay between intrinsic spin-orbital coupling and interlayer AFM exchange interactions.
-Furthermore, we demonstrate that the nontrivial corner states are linked to rotation topological invariants under three-fold rotation symmetry $C_3$, resulting in $C_3$-symmetric SOTIs with corner charges fractionally quantized to $\frac{n}{3} \lvert e \rvert $ (mod $e$).
+Here, based on effective model analysis and symmetry arguments, we propose a strategy for achieving SOTI phases with in-gap corner states in two dimensional systems with antiferromagnetic (AFM) order.
+We uncover by a minimum lattice model that the band topology originates from the interplay between intrinsic spin-orbital coupling and interlayer AFM exchange interactions.
+Using first principles calculations, we show that the 2D AFM SOTI phases can be realized in (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ films.
+Moreover, we demonstrate that the nontrivial corner states are linked to rotation topological invariants under three-fold rotation symmetry $C_3$, resulting in $C_3$-symmetric SOTIs with corner charges fractionally quantized to $\frac{n}{3} \lvert e \rvert $ (mod $e$).
 Due to the great recent achievements in (MnBi$_2$Te$_4$)(Bi$_2$Te$_3$)$_{m}$ systems, our results providing reliable material candidates for experimentally accessible AFM higher-order band topology would draw intense attentions.

 \keywords{ }